(Disclosure: Some of the links below may be affiliate links)

 Which is cheaper?
 Zak vs Neon

-The critical point about these two bank accounts is that they both do not have management fees.
-So keeping your account open will not cost you anything.
+The critical point about these two bank accounts is that they do not have management fees.
+So, keeping your account open will not cost you anything.
 This absence of management fees is essential because it is the most significant advantage of digital banks these days.

 With Zak, you will get the cards delivered for free.
-But with Neon, since May 2020 (it was free before), you will pay 10 CHF to get the MasterCard delivered to you.
+But with Neon, since May 2020 (it was free before), you will pay 10 CHF to get the MasterCard delivered.

 For both accounts, the transfers in CHF between bank accounts are entirely free.
 Payments in Switzerland are also free with both bank accounts.
 But every bank in Switzerland offers this for free.